Security-Onion-Solutions/securityonion-docs/faq.rst

 What do I need to modify in order to have the log files stored on a different mount point?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Please see the :ref:`newdisk` section.
+Please see the :ref:`new-disk` section.

  `back to top <#top>`__